silky/chrisdone-homepage/posts/hindent.markdown

 [long, protracted debates about tabs vs spaces.](http://www.reddit.com/r/haskell/comments/15gz8q/a_nondirty_shot_at_tabs_vs_spaces/)
 That reddit submission has zero points.
 That means it's very controversial.
 The submission also has 117 comments.
 That means people are very vocal about this topic.
-That's because bikeshedding is inversely proportional to the triviality of the debated thing.
+That's because bike-shedding is inversely proportional to the triviality of the debated thing.
 We know that.